Towards Federated Learning on Time-Evolving Heterogeneous Data

 \begin{remark} To simplify the study and address the cross-device FL settings, we assume that different $\mxi_{t, i}$ are independent.
-A more complicated change pattern of local data may arise in cross-silo FL scenarios in terms of time-dependent $\mxi_{t, i}$, resulting in overlapped local datasets.
-The formulation of these time-dependent scenarios would need some scenario-specific assumptions, which is beyond the scope of this paper.
-To narrow the gap, in Section~\ref{sec:results}, we experimentally analyze the performance of CFL approaches with overlapped time-evolving local data, and the findings are consistent with our theoretical analysis.\looseness=-1 \end{remark}
+A more complicated change pattern of local data may arise in cross-silo FL scenarios in terms of time-dependent $\mxi_{t, i}$, resulting in overlapped local data sets.
+The formulation of these time-dependent scenarios would need some scenario-specific assumptions, and we give some analysis in Section~\ref{sec:time_dependent_drifts}.
+Besides, to narrow the gap, in Section~\ref{sec:results}, we experimentally analyze the performance of CFL approaches with overlapped time-evolving local data, and the findings are consistent with our theoretical analysis. \end{remark}